 If you have ever attended a big event at the NEC in Birmingham then you will understand that it pays to be organised.
-So with the Motorhome and Caravan show 2019 just around the corner, I thought I’d share some of our best tips that we’ve picked up from several years of visiting.
+So with the Caravan, Camping and Motorhome Show 2020 just around the corner, I thought I’d share some of our best tips that we’ve picked up from several years of visiting.

 Plan your day/s

 When we were new to caravan exhibitions we naively just turned up, hoping to figure everything out as we went along.
 But we quickly realised that we could have saved a lot of time and hassle if we had been a bit more organised.

 Firstly, you need to work out which day/s you want to go.
 A lot of this will be down to your own schedule but there are other things you should factor in too.
 Are there any particular talks you want to see in the live theatre?
 Any friends you want to meet up with while you’re there?
 We find it is always more relaxed and enjoyable to spread it out over a couple of days if possible.
 If you’re like us and prefer to avoid busy times, the days to stay away are generally on the first day of the show opening and at weekends.
 It’s usually quieter during the week and the halls tend to clear after 4pm, making it easier to roam around at a leisurely pace and really take things in.

 Get the most out of your ticket

 Although the shows are a fantastic opportunity to see all the shiny new caravans, motorhomes, tents and accessories under one roof, there is a lot more to it than that.
 So why not take full advantage of the many other things on offer?